ResponsibleTechWork/RespTechWork-website/resources/sustainability/index.md

 ## Tools and frameworks

 - [Awesome Green Software](https://github.com/Green-Software-Foundation/awesome-green-software) list of tools, libraries, and other resources that can help you build greener applications.
-- [B Impact Assessment](https://bimpactassessment.net) is a tool a company can use to measure its impact on its workers, community, environment, and customers.
+- [B Impact Assessment](https://bimpactassessment.net) is a tool companies can use to measure impact on their workers, community, environment, and customers.
 - [ClimateAction.Tech guide: Reduce the carbon emissions of your website](https://climateaction.tech/actions/reduce-the-carbon-emissions-of-your-website/)
 - [Climate Justice 101 Guide](https://www.notion.so/Climate-Justice-101-Guide-03bef96c18364c6cbca481ead365ae9e) by [Work on Climate's](https://workonclimate.org/) climate justice learning group
 - [Cloud Carbon Emissions Measurement and Analysis Tool](https://www.cloudcarbonfootprint.org/)